The Fast Stochastic Matching Pursuit for Neutrino and Dark Matter Experiments: Numerical experiment

 \subsection{Bias and resolution}

-The estimator $\hat{t}_0$ should be the average of the sampled $t_0$ chain.
-For comparison, we also sampled a chain of $t_0$ from true PE sequence, labeled ``lower limit'' in the figures.
-An alternative is to use the first peak \SI{10}{\percent} rise time~\cite{zhang_performance_2023} as a biased estimator of $t_0$.
+The estimator $\hat{t}_0$ is naturally chosen to be the average of the sampled $t_0$ chain.
+For comparison, the \SI{10}{\percent} rise time of the first peak~\cite{zhang_performance_2023} is chosen as a biased estimator of $t_0$.
 The resolution is defined by

-\Cref{fig:bias_t0} shows the bias of $\hat{t}_0$, and \Cref{fig:res_t0} shows the resolution.
-The result shows that FSMP is an unbiased estimator of event time, and gives better time resolution than first PE time.
+\zcref{fig:bias_t0_dynode,fig:bias_t0_mcp} show the bias of $\hat{t}_0$, while \zcref{fig:res_t0_dynode,fig:res_t0_mcp} show the resolution.
+FSMP is an unbiased estimator of $t_0$, and gives better resolution than the first PE time.